Road Apples (album): Commercial performance

-Deluxe edition
+Legacy

+During the Hip's last tour, in 2016, songs from this album were played live on a regular basis, featuring the above-mentioned songs as well as ”Long Time Running”, “Last of the Unplucked Gems”, “The Luxury”, and “Fiddler's Green.”

 A deluxe edition of the album was reissued in 2021 to mark its 30th anniversary.
 The reissue included a remastered version of the original album, the six-song Saskadelphia EP, a live concert performance recorded at the Roxy Theatre in 1991, and a disc of outtakes and demo versions of the album's songs.

 The Roxy Theatre live disc was also separately released as the live album Live at the Roxy in 2022.